 ― Wendell Berry, Bringing it to the Table: On Farming and Food

-Today is National Farmers Day, and we join in honoring those who grow our food and take care of our earth by highlighting one of our favorite local farmers, Verne Fallstrom.
-Verne runs Strawberry Hill on Green Bluff, an area of small family farms in Eastern Washington.
+October 12 is National Farmers Day, and we join in honoring those who grow our food and take care of our earth by highlighting one of our favorite local farmers, Verne Fallstrom.
+Verne runs Strawberry Hill Nutrition Farm on Green Bluff, an area of small family farms in Eastern Washington.

 Verne introduced us to the concept of nutrition farming when we visited his operation back in 2010.

 Unlike an organic farm where some types of pesticide applications are acceptable, on a nutrition farm like Strawberry Hill, the farmer doesn’t spray for pest insects at all.
 Instead, he concentrates on the soil – ensuring it has the right biological balance of nutrients and minerals to keep the plants healthy, which in turn keeps the pests away.
 Consider it ‘preventive medicine’ for the crops.

 When a plant is sick or stressed, it attracts the pest insects and disease that cause most to reach for a spray.
 Instead of treating the symptom in that manner, Verne believes that the farmer’s goal should be to find out what made the plant sick.
 It can be a lack of water or sun, a deficiency of nutrients in the soil, or a nearby plant that produces chemicals in its roots that have an antagonistic effect.
 It’s not a quick fix, but identifying the problem and correcting it leads to healthy plants, which eliminates the need for any spraying or chemical fertilizing.

 Verne has nutritional farming down to a science – literally.
 He says it’s all about biology.
 Microbes, compost tea and companion planting are the tools and tricks of his trade.